daunkim18/BMI-Programming/README.md

 ## License

-his project is licensed under the [MIT License](./LICENSE).
+This project is licensed under the [MIT License](./LICENSE).
 You are free to use, modify, and distribute this software, provided that proper credit is given and the license terms are followed.

-For full details, see the LICENSE.txt file included in this repository.
+For full details, see the LICENSE file included in this repository.